Jikki: Career

-The singing actors she sang with were M. K. Thyagaraja Bhagavathar, K. R. Ramasamy, P. Bhanumathi, S Varalaxmi and J. P. Chandrababu.

 Personal life

 She was married to the successful playback singer and music director A. M. Rajah.
 Their duets have been hits.
 Jikki sang many songs under her husband's direction that are still played by radio stations.
 A. M. Raja and Jikki have sung for live programmes in other countries such as U. S. A., Malaysia and Singapore.

 A mother of six children, Jikki lost her husband when he slipped and fell between the tracks while boarding a train.
 The accident happened at Valliyur railway station in Tirunelveli district on 8 April 1989, when both of them were on the way to perform a concert in a temple in Kanyakumari district.
 After his death she stopped singing for some time.
 She came out of retirement and sang for Ilaiyaraja.
 She also started a music troupe with her two sons and performed in many countries including the United States, Malaysia and Singapore.